 10. Cheer at the Sacramento Kings Game

 Win or lose, we love our Sacramento Kings.
+They are the city’s only professional sports team and their following is die-hard.
 When they’re winning, we go bananas!
 If you really want to experience Sacramento, pick up tickets to a Kings game.